rhiaro/questforbrothers/notes/places.md

 * Tratton: another city on the coast
 * Usbedge: A small town south of Tanton, by the White Sea, which used to be the historical capital before it was destroyed in the LBW.
 Has a cool fort built into the cliffside over the WS.
 * .. various others around the coast
+* Irulyn: on the coast in the east, with a view of the mountains that make up the Sourcelands coast

 Tanton was the least important city until the coastal ones got totally wrecked during the LBW.
 After that, Tanton became the capital.
 It has the most old stuff, historical artefacts etc.